magento/merchdocs/src/sales-channels/asc/amazon-pre-setup-tasks.md

 During onboarding, Amazon Sales Channel uses product attributes to match your existing Amazon listings (if applicable) to existing products in your Magento catalog.
 After onboarding, these product attributes are used to publish your Magento catalog items to an Amazon listing and to sync your product data between Magento and Amazon.

 To have the highest number of Magento products automatically match with Amazon listings, we recommend creating a set of product attributes for your Magento catalog.
 Before you set up your Amazon Sales Channel store, we recommend adding Magento product attributes to match these Amazon attributes, for example: ASIN, EAN, ISBN, UPC, or GCID.
-See [Onboarding: Create a product attribute in Magento]({% link sales-channels/asc/ob-creating-magento-attributes.md %}).
+See [Create a product attribute in Magento]({% link sales-channels/asc/ob-creating-magento-attributes.md %}).

 ## 6. Configure your currency and conversion (as needed)